ripred/Coder-X/README.md

 A Python Agentic Coding Assistant with CLI and API, supporting configuration management, model management, and secure shell/file operations.

+## Workflow Discipline

+This project adheres to a strict workflow discipline to ensure maintainability, reliability, and quality:

+* Always keep documentation up to date with the latest changes and features.
+* Always require and run tests for every change, no matter how small.
+* Always commit and push changes after all tests have passed.

 ## Features
 - CLI and interactive shell (Typer-based)
 - FastAPI backend with REST endpoints